bharath/genesis-theme-claim/readme.md

 # Genesis Theme Claim

-> Rename the Genesis Sample theme with a quick cli walk-through.
+> Renames the Genesis Sample theme and resets the version number with a quick cli walk-through.

 [![Version][version-badge]][npm]